As a business owner, you can’t just pass along credit card processing fees without ensuring you comply with applicable laws and card brand rules.

 In addition to the interchange and assessment fees charged by the credit card networks, payment processors also charge their fees, known as markup or transaction fees.
 These fees are designed to cover the processor’s operating costs and to generate a profit for the company.

 The specific fees charged by a payment processor vary widely, depending on the provider and the negotiated terms of the merchant’s contract.
-Some payment processors may charge a flat per-transaction fee.
+Some payment processors may charge a flat per transaction fee.
 In contrast, others may charge a percentage of the total transaction amount.
 Additionally, payment processors may charge additional fees, such as monthly or annual fees, or fees for specific services, such as chargeback management, PCI compliance, or fraud prevention.

 Payment processors play a critical role in the payment ecosystem.
 Businesses need to understand their net effective rate, or what processing a payment actually costs, to ensure they are getting a good deal.